What is Lyme disease?

-There is a general feeling of not being well in this stage.
+During early disseminated Lyme disease you’ll have a general feeling of being unwell.
 A rash may appear in areas other than the tick bite, and neurological signs such as numbness, tingling, and Bell’s palsy can also occur.
 This stage of Lyme disease can be complicated by meningitis and cardiac conduction disturbances.
 The symptoms of stages 1 and 2 can overlap.

 Stage 3: Late disseminated Lyme disease

 Late disseminated Lyme disease occurs when the infection hasn’t been treated in stages 1 and 2.
 Stage 3 can occur weeks, months, or years after the tick bite.
 This stage is characterized by:

 - severe headaches